rust-lang/rust/doc/rust.md

 independently declared with
 [`extern mod` declarations](#extern-mod-declarations).

-Imports support a number of "convenience" notations:
+Use declarations support a number of "convenience" notations:

-  * Importing as a different name than the imported name, using the syntax `use x = p::q::r;`.
+  * Rebinding the target name as a new local name, using the syntax `use x = p::q::r;`.
-  * Importing a list of paths differing only in final element, using the glob-like brace syntax `use a::b::{c,d,e,f};`
+  * Simultaneously binding a list of paths differing only in final element, using the glob-like brace syntax `use a::b::{c,d,e,f};`
-  * Importing all paths matching a given prefix, using the glob-like asterisk syntax `use a::b::*;`
+  * Binding all paths matching a given prefix, using the glob-like asterisk syntax `use a::b::*;`

-An example of imports:
+An example of `use` declarations:

 ~~~~
 use foo = core::info;